Back to blog

 Coresignal also offers 4 different APIs - Company API, Employee API, Jobs API, and Historical headcount API, which you can use to extract records without paying for the entire dataset.
 Our credit-based system allows you to search for free and use credits only to collect the data.

 Some other big players in the web data industry, such as People Data Labs, Thinknum, and Operia, also offer similar datasets and services.
 Compared to Coresignal, the scope of their coverage and focus areas varies.
-However, in terms of data freshness and updates, which is one of the most important data qualities, Coresignal provides an advantage with regular and large-scale record updates, refreshing around 139M company and 90M employee records monthly, focusing on the most relevant profiles.
+However, in terms of data freshness and updates, which is one of the most important data qualities, Coresignal provides an advantage with regular and large-scale record updates, refreshing millions of company and employee records monthly, focusing on the most relevant profiles.

 There are several main data formats: SQL, JSON, CSV, XML, and HTML.
 The main difference between them is their structure.